ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 The RNS output data files are typically in the [UM fieldsfile](https://code.metoffice.gov.uk/doc/um/latest/papers/umdp_F03.pdf) format.

+!!! tip
+    To change which output variables are produced, refer to [Change the output variables](#change-the-output-variables)

 ### Edit {{ model }} configuration
 !!! tip
     Due to the presence of two distinct suites ([RAS](#ras) and [RNS](#rns)), specific modifications might be required in either one or both.<br>